niklas-hiller/wc3-lua/achievements.md

 ## Stigmata
 Stigmata can be dropped from ANY Boss, only the drop chance increases on stronger bosses.
 When Player has 3-Piece Stigmata, they will have a Wings Effect.
+Usually 2-Piece effect is just some minor stat gain, while 3-Piece effect is some new passive.
 - Benares
     - 2-Piece: ...
     - 3-Piece: ...